New Port Richey Child Custody Attorney

 - How you will handle relocation

 A custody agreement is a lengthy document that requires many difficult discussions.
-With support from a New Port Richey family lawyer from Dale L. Bernstein, Chartered Law Office, you can reach a fair resolution.
+With support from a New Port Richey custody lawyer from Dale L. Bernstein, Chartered Law Office, you can reach a fair resolution.

 When Joint Custody Is Not Ideal